KaiFig/unit-1/Projects/Project_1/read_me.md

 3. The electronic ledger allows to enter, withdraw and record transactions.
 4. The electronic ledger will provide and display her transactions with a graph
 5. The electronic ledger will be secure and require a password
-6. The electronic ledger will display statistics of her account per month
+6. The electronic ledger will display statistics (Deposit and Withdraw) of her account per month

 # Criteria B: Design